-Diesel vs. Gasoline: An Honest Comparison
+Diesel vs Gasoline: An Honest Comparison

-//Diesel vs. Gasoline: An Honest Comparison
+//Diesel vs Gasoline: An Honest Comparison

-Diesel vs. Gasoline: An Honest Comparison
+Diesel vs Gasoline: An Honest Comparison

-The diesel versus gasoline debate has raged on for years and the people of Phoenix are no exception; they are unsure which engine on their car is the most suitable.
+The diesel vs gasoline debate has raged on for years and the people of Phoenix are no exception; they are unsure which engine on their car is the most suitable.
 Is there any truth to the notion that diesel engines are more fuel-efficient?
 What about maintenance costs?

 Key takeaways:

 • While both types of engines work by burning fuel to produce mechanical energy, diesel engines have a higher compression ratio than gasoline ones, which makes the fuel consumption more efficient and the torque greater.
+When considering diesel vs gasoline, the differences in engine design lead to variations in performance, efficiency, and overall cost-effectiveness.

 • Petrol engines usually provide better horsepower and running as compared to diesel engines.